Kobol909/Kobol909.github.io/README.md

 <span class="image main">![](images/Cube3.png)</span>

-I have a profound love for Arts and technologies; over the years I have learned to use software Photoshop, Premiere, Illustrator, Audition, Ableton Live, Logic Pro, Blender 3D, Fusion 360 and the Office Pack .
-I also learned how to design and 3D print, and how to program and control CNC machines to produce prototypes.
+I have a profound love for Arts and technologies; over the years I have learned to use softwares like Photoshop, Premiere, Illustrator, Audition, Ableton Live, Logic Pro, Blender 3D, Fusion 360 and the Office Pack .
+I also learned how to design and 3D print parts, and how to program and control CNC machines to produce prototypes and working products.
 I have a passion for synthesizers and especially modular ones.
 This passion also brought me to my first encounter of programming languages - I then learned how to modify the Python script on my midi controllers - it also made me understand OOP programming quite easily later.
 Lastly, I'll add that I am eager to learn new technologies, acquire new competencies and meet new inspiring people.